 Marina Shay is a New York–based actor, playwright, and teaching artist whose work spans stage, screen, and new-play development.

-Her New York credits include the Off-Broadway production of Paradise Lost, along with various downtown works including Eurydice and Miss Julie.
+Her New York credits include the Off-Broadway production of Paradise Lost and various downtown works including Eurydice and Miss Julie.

-On screen, Marina can be seen in Jules (with Ben Kingsley), The Good Fight, and multiple independent films.
-She is a Best Actress nominee for her roles in Great Expectations (Syracuse Stage) and Secret Hour (Capital Rep), and has developed work with The Chicago Shakespeare Theater, Theater for a New Audience, and Columbia University.
+On screen, Marina can be seen in Jules (with Ben Kingsley), The Good Fight, as well as multiple independent shorts.
+She is a Best Actress nominee for her roles in Great Expectations (Syracuse Stage) and Secret Hour (Capital Rep).

-As a writer, Marina creates politically urgent, mythic stories and has several plays and screenplays in development.
-She is currently in pre-production for her first feature film.
-As a teaching artist, she has taught Acting, Voice, Shakespeare, and devised theatre at the Hudson Valley Conservatory, the Montclair Academy, and the Speyer Legacy School.
+Marina’s plays have been recognized by the O’Neill Theater Institute and the Terrence McNally Rattlestick New Works Incubator.
+As a teaching artist, she has taught theater, acting, voice, Shakespeare, and devising at the Hudson Valley Conservatory, the Montclair Academy, and the Speyer Legacy School.
 She coaches actors privately in NYC.

 Marina holds an MFA in Acting from Brown/Trinity Rep.